 Wherever possible, the strains included should be selected according to the following guidelines:

-- the strain collection should include recent isolates (that is, within the last two years)
+- The strain collection should include recent isolates (that is, within the last 2 years)

 - identification at least to the species level

 - the origin, source and date of isolation.

 This information may be used as a source of background data for surveillance studies of changes in patterns of antimicrobial resistance.